mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

   upload too, though an interface for this is not yet exposed.
 See the "uploaded" field on the core__users table.

-- MediaGoblin now contains an authentication plugin for ldap!
+- MediaGoblin now contains an authentication plugin for LDAP!
 You can turn on the mediagoblin.plugins.ldap plugin to make use of this.
 See the documentation: :ref:`ldap-plugin`